kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 Rejecting the field in kube-apiserver guarantees that an accepted pod was admitted by a cluster that understands `scaleDownGracePeriodSeconds`.
 It does not guarantee that the node the pod lands on honors it, because the feature gate is per-kubelet.
 That gap is closed with the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.37).

 When the `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` feature gate is enabled, the kubelet declares `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` in `node.status.declaredFeatures` during bootstrap.
-This enables:

-- **Scheduler filtering**: The scheduler infers that a pod setting `scaleDownGracePeriodSeconds` requires the feature and only places it on nodes that declare it.
-This prevents a pod from landing on a node that would ignore its grace period.
+The scheduler infers that a pod setting `scaleDownGracePeriodSeconds` requires the feature and only places it on nodes that declare it, which keeps such a pod off a node that would ignore its grace period.

+Once the feature graduates to GA and the feature gate is removed, every kubelet honors the field unconditionally and the declared feature is no longer needed.

+#### Grace Period Not Honored

-One case remains: the feature gate is turned off on a node that already runs such a pod (a gate flip with a node restart).
+Scheduler filtering leaves one case open: the feature gate is turned off on a node that already runs a pod which sets `scaleDownGracePeriodSeconds` (a gate flip together with a node restart).
 Here the kubelet does **not** reject the pod, unlike the default handling in KEP-5328 — killing a running latency-sensitive pod is worse than resizing it without the preparation window.
 Instead the kubelet applies the new cpuset immediately and reports the skipped grace period:

 - the `PodResizeInProgress` condition ([KEP-1287](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources)) carries a message stating that the grace period was not honored,
 - the kubelet emits an event with reason `ScaleDownGracePeriodNotHonored`.

 Neither requires a new API type.

-Once the feature graduates to GA and the feature gate is removed, every kubelet honors the field unconditionally and the declared feature is no longer needed.

 #### Scale Down Delay in CPU Manager